scodec/scodec.github.io/Combined+Pages.md

 ByteVector
 ----------

 The `ByteVector` type is isomorphic to a `scala.collection.immutable.Vector[Byte]` but has much better performance characteristics.
 A `ByteVector` is represented as a balanced binary tree of chunks.
-Most operations have asymptotic performance that is logarthmic in the depth of this tree.
+Most operations have asymptotic performance that is logarithmic in the depth of this tree.
 There are also quite a number of convenience based features, like value based equality, a sensible `toString`, and many conversions to/from other data types.

 It is important to note that `ByteVector` does not extend any types from the Scala collections framework.
 For instance, `ByteVector` is *not* a `scala.collection.immutable.Traversable[Byte]`.
 This allows some deviance, like `Long` based indexing instead of `Int` based indexing from standard collections.
 Additionally, it avoids a large category of bugs, especially as the standard library collections are refactored.
 Nonetheless, the methods on `ByteVector` are named to correspond with the methods in the standard library when possible.